Gman-Superfly/AKIRA/architecture_theoretical/THE_SEVEN_PLUS_ONE_ARCHITECTURE.md

 **Is 7 the correct number of spectral bands, or should it be 8?**

 This document argues:
-1. **7 spectral bands is fundamentally correct** — backed by information theory, perception, and network theory
+1. **7 spectral bands is fundamentally correct**, backed by information theory, perception, and network theory
 2. **The 8th "band" should be TEMPORAL**, not another frequency band
 3. **This gives us 7+1 = 8**, achieving both theoretical correctness AND hardware alignment